Department of Agriculture was created in 1862. Visit the department’s website for children at: USDA for Kids.

 David Almond (born Felling, England, 1951) writes books for young adults.
 His books include Skellig, which earned a 2000 Michael L. Printz Honor Award, and Kit’s Wilderness, which received the 2001 Michael L. Printz Medal.
 He received the very prestigious Hans Christian Andersen Award for Writing in 2010.
 Children can visit his website at: David Almond.

 Lyman Frank Baum (born Chittenango, New York, 1856; died Hollywood, California, May 6, 1919) was an author and newspaper reporter.
-He is famous for his Wizard of Oz books.
-Children can read his works at: Project Gutenberg.
-Children could learn more at: Baum.
+He is famous for his 14 Wizard of Oz books.
+He also wrote 41 other novels, 83 short stories, more than 200 poems, and around 42 scripts.
+Children can read many of his works at: Project Gutenberg.
+Also, children could read The Road to Oz: Twists, Turns, Bumps, and Triumphs in the Life of L. Frank Baum, written by Kathleen Krull.
+Finally, children could learn more at: Baum.

 Pierre Curie (born Paris, France, 1859; died Paris, France, April 19, 1906) was a physicist.
 He and his wife, Marie Curie, researched radioactivity.
 They and Antoine Henri Becquerrel received the 1903 Nobel Prize in physics for their work on the radioactivity of uranium.